0cjs/8bitdev/src/tmon/README.md

       without a built-in display.)
     - b3-7: ignored.

-- °`d` Examine ("Display") memory.
+- °`d` Examine ("Display") memory with current parameters.
 Displays the contents of memory using the location and format set by the `e` command.
+  (This is the same as `e` but does not require a CR to execute.)

 - °`f` Examine Forward.
-The `e` command's start address `s####` will be updated to add the number of bytes that `d` would display (`l##` × `w##`) and the display (`d`) command will be executed.
+The `e` command's start address `s####` will be updated to add the number of bytes that `d` would display (`l##` × `w##`) and using these new parameters the memory will be displayed.
 This can be used to examine forward through memory a block at a time, leaving the `e` command's start address at the start of the last examined range when you've found something of interest.